 • Demonstrate that the projects meet conformity with state air quality standards

 • Identify other planned transportation projects adopted in local six-year TIPS

 All transportation projects that receive federal funding are required to be included the TIP.
 SRTC updates the TIP every year and after it is approved it becomes part of the Washington State Transportation Improvement Program.

-The TIP is amended on a nearly monthly basis, January through October, as timelines, funding sources and other project details change.
-All amendments for 2019 are listed in the table below.
+• The TIP is amended on a nearly monthly basis, January through October, as timelines, funding sources, and other project details change.

 |Amendment||Date approved by State|

 The guidebook provides information related to the development and maintenance of STRC’s TIP, SRTC calls for projects and various programming policies that apply to projects receiving SRTC regional funds.
-Click on the image to the right to open the 2019 TIP Guidebook.
+Click on the link below to open the 2020 TIP Guidebook.